 The Official Basil Pesto Recipe

-Sourcing the exact ingredients required to make a completely genuine basil pesto is undeniably tricky.
+Sourcing the ingredients required to make a genuine basil pesto is undeniably tricky.
 Your best bet is the premium Italian food importer Eataly, which has shops in several capital cities, including London, Paris, and Stockholm.
-For everyone else, a few compromises are required, which is why we're accompanying this recipe with a simplified version.
+Everyone else must make a few compromises, so we're accompanying this recipe with a simplified version.
 We've also given some recommendations for substitute ingredients.
 Both recipes will make enough pesto for 4-6 servings.

 Ingredient Quantity